 In 1968, surgeon H. Richard Hornberger—using the nom de plume of Richard Hooker—collaborated with writer W.C.
 Heinz to create the book MASH: A Novel About Three Army Doctors, based on his experiences with the 8055th Mobile Army Surgical Hospital during the Korean War.
-Two years later, Robert Altman used the book as the basis for a movie about the fictional 4077th unit (he cut the number 8055 in half.)
-Two years after that, M*A*S*H came to life again in the form of an 11-season television series that culminated in the most-watched series finale in television history (which occurred on this day in 1983).
+Two years later, Robert Altman used the book as the basis for a movie about the fictional 4077th unit (he cut the number 8055 in half).
+Two years after that, M*A*S*H came to life again in the form of an 11-season television series.
+And 35 years ago today, that show culminated in the most-watched series finale in television history.
 Here are some facts about the show that won't get you a Section 8.

 1. ALAN ALDA AND JAMIE FARR SERVED IN THE U.S. ARMY.